 - You are admitted at an acute or community hospital

-- You are certified to be medically stable for discharge from the hospital, but still requires post-discharge support at home
+- You are certified to be medically stable for discharge from the hospital, but still require post-discharge support at home

-- You have documentary proof that permanent care arrangements have been and is waiting for it to come into effect (e.g. placement in nursing home or centre-based services, home care service, or the arrival of foreign domestic worker)
+- You have documentary proof that permanent care arrangements have been made and you are waiting for it to come into effect (e.g. placement in nursing home or centre-based services, home care service, or the arrival of foreign domestic worker)

 - Your referral has been made no later than five (5) calendar days after your discharge from the hospital